Samurai Vendetta

-Samurai Vendetta (薄桜記, Hakuōki) is a 1959 Japanese chambara film directed by Kazuo Mori starring Raizo Ichikawa and Shintaro Katsu that was originally released by Daiei Film.
-It is a depiction of the early years of the samurai Horibe Yasubei, who was one of the Forty-seven Ronin.
-The film is also known as Chronicle of Pale Cherry Blossoms, a poetic reference to the Forty-Seven Ronin.
+Samurai Vendetta (薄桜記, Hakuōki) is a 1959 Japanese chanbara film directed by Kazuo Mori and starring Raizo Ichikawa and Shintaro Katsu, that was originally released by Daiei Film.
+It is a depiction of the early years of the samurai Horibe Yasubei, who was one of the forty-seven rōnin.
+The film is also known as Chronicle of Pale Cherry Blossoms, a poetic reference to the forty-seven rōnin.

 Plot

 The film features Raizo Ichikawa as Tange Tanzen, and Shintaro Katsu as Yasubei Nakayama (later becoming Yasubei Horibe when he is adopted into another family), and opens with Yasubei simultaneously dueling several members of a rival dojo (school of swordsmanship).
 Yasubei deftly beats his opponents, but is expelled from his school as a result so as not to create enmity between the two schools.
 Tange, who is the best swordsmen of the defeated school, is expelled from the school because he was present at the duel but failed to intervene to help his fellow dojo-mates.
 He argued that he could not interfere because he was then on shogunate duties, but his colleagues accused him of cowardice and he was thereby expelled.
 After his expulsion, Tange comes across the maiden Chiharu, who was being attacked by feral dogs.
 Tange protects Chiharu (a member of the Uesugi Clan) and in the process kills one of the attacking "noble" dogs.
 However, the act carries with it the penalty of death due to the current Shogun's affinity for dogs.
 Yasubei helps to cover up Tange's act, but only as a way to become closer to Chiharu.
-It is because of his hidden affection for Chiharu that Yasubei considers aligning with the Uesugi clan (which is loyal to Chamberlain Kira who is later targeted for a revenge killing by the 47 Ronin).
+It is because of his hidden affection for Chiharu that Yasubei considers aligning with the Uesugi clan (which is loyal to Chamberlain Kira who is later targeted for a revenge killing by the forty-seven rōnin).

 When Yasubei disposes of the dead dog off a river bridge, he is approached by several members of the defeated school seeking revenge.
 Tange, feeling indebted to Yasubei for Yasubei's covering up Tange's killing of the feral dog, fights off Yasubei's would be assassins, who are also Tange's former dojo-mates.
 Through watching Tange, Yasubei ascertains that Tange may very well be his equal in sword fighting.
 Meanwhile, Chiharu and Tange become closer due to his rescue of her and their frequent meetings at shrine.
 Yasubei, who had decided to declare his love for Chiharu and was about to accept an offer to join her Uesugi family, changes his mind upon learning of Tange and Chiharu's engagement and instead joins the Asano clan.